emskopp2/documentation/manual/en/developer/hooks/dmsModifyLoadedHooks.md

 # "dmsModifyLoaded..."-Hooks

-The following hooks could be used for modifying the objects loaded by DmsLoader.
+The following hooks could be used for modifying the objects loaded by `DmsLoader`.

 ## dmsModifyLoadedCategory

-The "dmsModifyLoadedCategory" hook is triggered for modifying the categories loaded by DmsLoader.
+The "dmsModifyLoadedCategory" hook is triggered for modifying the categories loaded by `DmsLoader`.
 So the properties could be modified.
 It passes the `$category` (existing loaded object) and the `$dbResultCategory` (the database result).
 It expects the modified category as return value.